dulimarta/spherical-easel/docs/quickstart/construct.md

 TODO: Add image showing this intermediate step

 ::: tip
-Spherical Easel always assumes that if you attempt to create a point _near_ an intersection of two objects you would like the point exactly at the intersection.
-Similarly, if you attempt to create a point near a one-dimensional object it is assumed that you want the point created _on_ the object.
-(A point is on an object, or "glued" to it, if you can move the point but it never leaves the object it is glued to.)
+Spherical Easel always assumes that if the user attempts to create a point _**near**_ an intersection of two one-dimensional objects, the user would like the point to be constrained to always be placed at precisely intersection of the objects.
 :::

 ## 6. Hide the circles and explore